The pipeline

 Nothing to install.

-Blender 4.5 LTS or newer.
-Pure Python using Blender's own API — no PIP packages, no bundled wheels, no external programs.
+Blender 4.5 to 5.2 LTS, verified on each.
+Pure Python on Blender's own API — no PIP packages, no bundled wheels, no external programs.
 Kilnkit makes no network requests of any kind and works fully offline.
+English interface, with a complete Korean translation built in.